FlyteWizard/talkaboutit/README.md

 # TalkAboutIt - HackVictoria

-This application lets users view tweets based on a search term they entered.
+TalkAboutIt is an application that lets users view tweets based on a search term they entered.

 **Original Application made during HackVictoria 2016**